This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How else is meth harmful?

-- Meth use with other drugs: Meth is more harmful when you combine it with alcohol or other drugs, such as cannabis or cocaine.
+- Meth is more harmful when you combine it with alcohol or other drugs, such as cannabis or cocaine.
 This can be life-threatening.

-- The spread of disease: Your risk of HIV, hepatitis, and other sexually transmitted infections (STIs) is increased.
+- Your risk for sexually transmitted infections (STIs), such as HIV and hepatitis, is increased.
 You may have sex more often with different people.
 You may be less likely to practice safe sex, such as using a condom.
 People who inject meth often share used or dirty needles.

-- Exposure and burns in meth labs: Meth is cooked from chemicals and materials that can cause a fire or explosion.
+- Exposure and burns in meth labs happen because meth is cooked from chemicals and materials.
+These can cause a fire or explosion.
 You can get burns from the open flame when you cook meth or are in the meth lab.
 The following problems can also happen:

 - You may feel sick or vomit.
 You may also have a headache or trouble breathing.